Jazz and Blues in New York

 Blue Note Jazz

 Blue Note is one of the premier jazz clubs in the world and a cultural institution in Greenwich Village since 1981.
 Blue Note offers music every night 20:00 to 22:30.
 In the weekend there are late night groove series at 00:30 and even Sunday brunch.
+Table seating at this club is for all ages!

 If you are after a more bluesy atmosphere head to Terra Blues in New Yorks Greenwich Village.
 This modern day blues saloon overlooking the Bleecker Street has played great blues for more than 20 years.